javigong/spotify-clone-react-nextjs-typescript-prisma-postgresql/README.md

 - [Live Site (Vercel)](https://spotify-clone-react-nextjs-typescript-prisma-postgresql.vercel.app/)

+***Note: The user email/pass to access the app is user@test.com/password.
+As the database is deployed at Heroku Free Tier it needs some minutes to awake an be realoaded after the first authentication intent. ***

 ## Tech Stack

 - Frontend/Backend: React.js, Node.js, Next.js, Chakra UI, React Howler, React Material Design Icons.